[Reply] Automation rules

 IN THIS ARTICLE

-Rules are a powerful way to automate common tasks like tagging, moving, assigning, or setting the status of, incoming conversations.
-In their simplest form, you'll setup a filter to match specific incoming conversations that you can then apply an action to.
+Automation Rules are a powerful way to automate common tasks like tagging, moving, assigning, or setting the status of, incoming conversations.
+In their simplest form, you'll setup a Filter to match specific incoming conversations, which you can then apply an Action to.

 Setting up Rules

 To get started, click Settings on the left hand side of your dashboard and then select the Rules tab.

 Click New Rule.

 The first thing to do is select the filter you'd like to use.
 Filters allow you to target specific conversations, based on criteria such as keywords or language, which you can then apply automated actions to.
 Here's a run down of the filters you'll see: